University Climate Survey

 Dr. Rankin's research maintains that positive personal experiences with university climate and positive perceptions of university climate generally equate to successful outcomes.
 Example successful outcomes include positive educational experiences and healthy identity development for students, productivity and sense of value for faculty and staff, and overall well being for all.

-3) Why is Kansas State University conducting a climate survey?
+3) Why did Kansas State University conduct a climate survey?

 The idea to conduct a university climate survey originated from interested students, faculty and staff who believed data from such a survey might be useful in planning for the future and improving our K-State climate.
 Campus leaders—students, staff, faculty and central administrators—agreed and a University Climate Survey Committee was formed in fall 2013.